 Super Iconic Watches: Patek Philippe Twenty~4

-Uncovering the history of the Patek Philippe Twenty~4 watch
+The Fascinating History of the Patek Philippe Twenty~4 Watch

 Patek Philippe has played a pretty significant role in the history of watchmaking.
 Founded in 1839 by Antoine Norbert de Patek and François Czapek, the company was originally called Patek, Czapek & Cie.
 However, Patek and Czapek soon parted ways, and the former was joined by French watchmaker Adrien Philippe, who developed an innovative keyless winding and hand-setting system.